mehulagg/gitlab/doc/user/clusters/applications.md

 The `clusterType` variable enables the recommended Helm variables for a corresponding cluster type.
 You can check the recommended variables for each cluster type in the official documentation:

+- Self-managed Kubernetes clusters should omit the `clusterType` variable
 - [Google GKE](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-gke/#deploy-cilium)
 - [AWS EKS](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-eks/#deploy-cilium)